cbmi-uthsc/iGPSD/requirements/README.md

-# Requirements
+# requirements.txt file
-* Software requirements and dependencies to easy setup of developing platform locally.
+* Software requirements and dependencies in .txt format to easy setup of developing platform locally.

+Using a virtual environment is preferable.

+command:
-* command: $ pip install -r requirements.txt
+* $ pip install -r requirements.txt